-A big thank you to this week's sponsor who helps keep this newsletter free to the reader:
+Thank you to our sponsors who keep this newsletter free to the reader:

 This week's issue is sponsored by QuadSpinner.

-Performance optimizations are my favorite thing about software engineering.
+Performance optimization is my favorite thing about software engineering.
 Over the last 5 years, I've encountered various performance problems that taught me different ways to overcome them.

 About a month ago, I ran into an issue with an API endpoint that wasn't scaling well.